bspeice/speice.io/_drafts/isomorphic-apps.md

 ![Electron app using WASM](/assets/images/2018-09-15-electron-percy-wasm.png)

-...which you can also try out if you want to:
+...which you can also try out if you want:

 ```sh
 git clone https://github.com/bspeice/isomorphic_rust.git